Pastor Scott L. Harris

 Reflected both as Individuals and as a congregation.

 I pray that today and every day that God will find our worship, both as individuals and as a congregation acceptable to Him.

 Parents, you are responsible to apply God’s Word to your children’s lives.
+Here is some help.

 THINK ABOUT IT!